What is Plasma Skin Tightening?

-As with the majority of cosmetic procedures, Plasma Skin Tightening should not be used on women who are pregnant or breastfeeding.
-Although some darker skin types are suitable for the soft surgery procedure, it is not advised for those with very dark skin.
+As with the majority of cosmetic procedures, Plasma Skin Tightening is not for women who are pregnant or breastfeeding.
+Although some darker skin types are suitable for the soft surgery procedure, we do not advise this treatment for those with very dark skin.
 This is because there is a higher risk of hyperpigmentation (dark spots) or hypopigmentation (light spots) following treatment.

 Please click here for more pre-treatment information.